 Did they write 100 lines of garbage code, when another method would have done the same in 10?

 Can I even read the code or does it take me an hour to figure out what the hell kind of logic they were using?

-Did they load the site up with scripts, modules and plugins in an effort to make up for their lack of programming skills?
+Did they load the site up with scripts, modules, and plugins in an effort to make up for their lack of programming skills?

-And even when we don’t say these things out loud… We are thinking them.
-As I have mentioned 100 times before, Web development is interesting in that there is no true set of rules, or standards to how any specific challenge will be met and there is no one way to accomplish a single goal.
+And even when we don’t say these things out loud… We are thinking of them.
+As I have mentioned 100 times before, Web development is interesting in that there is no true set of rules or standards to how any specific challenge will be met and there is no one way to accomplish a single goal.
 How one Web developer did it is almost certainly not the way another developer would have done it.